codebase-flutter-team/codebase_netlify_cms/src/pages/blog/5-steps-to-building-an-online-community-for-your-startup-2019-guide.md

 ---
 I think we can all agree that building a startup is an extremely difficult task.
 Aside from getting product market fit, the other critical elements to successfully building a startup will be customer satisfaction, brand awareness, becoming an authority in your industry and, of course, taking care of customer service issues.
 One of the best ways to cover all of those areas is to create a community around your startup.
 If you get it right, you will set yourself apart from your competition and potentially turn a few of your customers into active brand patrons and ambassadors.

-I have outlined a 4 step process to building an online community for your startup, followed up with the best practices that you should follow to maintain a great experience for your users.
+I have outlined a 4 step process to build an online community for your startup, which will get into more detail further into the article.
+I have also added a few of the the best practices that you should follow to maintain a great experience for your users.

 # 4 steps to building an online community for your startup

-If you just want to

 1. Determine the focus for your online community
 2. Research which platform is best to grow your community
 3. Identify key internal stakeholders for the community
-4. Establish rules for your community

-## Promote your community
+4. Promote your community

-### Determine the focus for your online community
+## Determine the focus for your online community

 Figuring out your primary reason to create a community will help you determine the platform you choose as well how to better facilitate your goal.